Medical-Image-Analysis-Laboratory/fetmrqc/README.md

 ```
 usage: qc_run_pipeline [-h] [--mask-patterns MASK_PATTERNS [MASK_PATTERNS ...]] [--bids-csv BIDS_CSV] [--anonymize-name | --no-anonymize-name] [--randomize | --no-randomize] [--seed SEED]
                        [--n-reports N_REPORTS] [--n-raters N_RATERS]
-                       bids-dir out-path
+                       bids_dir out_path

 Given a `bids_dir`, lists the LR series in the directory and tries to find corresponding masks given by `mask_patterns`.
 Then, saves all the found pairs of (LR series, masks) in a CSV file at `bids_csv`

 positional arguments:
-  bids-dir              BIDS directory containing the LR series.
+  bids_dir              BIDS directory containing the LR series.
-  out-path              Path where the reports will be stored.
+  out_path              Path where the reports will be stored.

 optional arguments:
   -h, --help            show this help message and exit